mikkokallio/gomokuai/doc/instructions.md

 ## Analyzing test data

 If data is collected as `.csv` files as described above and saved e.g. in the `tools` folder, it can be analyzed by running e.g. `python tools/analyze.py tools/study2.csv`.
-This summarizes information about the sample, showing average time (s) per turn as well as wins, losses, and draws:
+This summarizes information about the sample, showing average time (s) per turn as well as wins, losses, and draws while playing as black and white:

 ```
 Robert's statistics